aas-core-works/.github/profile/README.md

 We use the test data internally, mainly to test our tools and SDKs.
 However, it is also provided to the wider community so that other people can easily test their platforms, editors, downstream libraries *etc.*

-The test data for different versions of AAS meta-model are available at:
+The test data for different versions of AAS meta-model are available here:

 * [aas-core3.0rc02-testgen]
 * [aas-core3.0-testgen]